Approved by the Executive Committee on March 08, 2022 and ratified at Faculty meeting on May 19, 2022. Updated by Faculty of Medicine on 11/19/2021.

 Appeal of a Recommendation for Dismissal (Student Appeals Committee)

-The Student Appeals Committee consists of four faculty appointed for a four-year term and one student appointed for a one- year term by the Dean of Medicine.
-The members cannot simultaneously serve on the Student Promotion Committee, Honor Council, or Deans’ Council.
+The Student Appeals Committee consists of five faculty appointed for a four-year term.
+The members cannot simultaneously serve on the Student Promotion Committee, or Deans’ Council.
 The Associate Dean of Student Affairs and Admissions or designee is a non-voting ex-officio member of the committee.
-The Dean of Medicine designates one member of the Student Appeals Committee to serve as chair.
-The Dean of Medicine may, with the concurrence of the majority of the committee members, appoint an additional faculty member for a one-year term.
+The Vice Dean for Educational Affairs serves as Chair, and serves as a second non-voting ex-officio member.
 A majority of eligible voting members assigned to a committee is called a "quorum."

 - The Office of Student Affairs and Admissions will notify the student in writing of a recommendation for dismissal.
 The notification will indicate the reasons for the recommendation and provide the student with an opportunity to request an appeal in writing within seven working days of receipt of the notice.
 Failure to request an appeal within the allotted time renders the recommendation final.